khinsen/leibniz-pharo/README.md

     self defaultFontName: ''JuliaMono'''.
 ```

+After installing Leibniz, the GToolkit home screen will contain an icon labelled "Leibniz Book".
+Click on it to open the Leibniz documentation.

 ## Dependencies

 The following list is provided for information.
 All the dependencies will be installed automatically in the procedure explained above.